AboutMorgan Health Investments

 JPMorgan & Co.
 U.S. employees and dependents covered

-Drug Management: Prices for drugs – particularly in high-cost categories like oncology, obesity and cell gene therapy – are outpacing inflation.
-We seek investment opportunities that address drug spend and access, with a specific focus on high-cost drugs or conditions that are highly prevalent in employer-sponsored insurance populations.
+Drug prices, particularly in categories like oncology, obesity, and cell and gene therapy, are outpacing inflation.
+We seek investment opportunities that address drug access and spending, with a specific focus on high-cost drugs or conditions prevalent in employer-sponsored insurance populations.